What’s Happening Now

-In 2013, the Lincoln Parks and Recreation Department was awarded a 3-year, $900,000 grant from the Nebraska Environmental Trust toward the first phase of the project.
-In addition, the partnership has contributed significant cash and in-kind matching funds to the project, which brings the current total of committed funding to more than $3 million.
+In 2019, the Lincoln Parks and Recreation Department was awarded its third $900,000 grant from the Nebraska Environmental Trust for the project.
+In addition, the partnership has contributed significant cash and in-kind matching funds to the project, which brings the current total of committed funding to $7 million.

 These resources are being used for early implementation steps in the project.
 However, additional support is needed to implement future phases and fully realize the vision.
 Support can be given in the form of individual donations, volunteer time, planned giving, or becoming a landowner partner in the Corridor.